 Disclaimer: None required (item not provided by manufacturer)

 |Manufacturer RRP||£13.00 (15 Euros)|

 Introduction: A favourite among arborists and climbers alike

 At Scramble we're big fans of kit that is well designed, highly functional and practically failure-proof, especially when it's also lightweight.
 The Edelrid Turley belt is one such item.
 It's rare to find an item so unanimously liked, especially when it's just a humble belt, yet a quick survey of reviews for the Turley belt attest to the fact that Edelrid have made a mini classic.
 So what's so good about it?

 One of the clues is in the company who makes it.
 Edelrid have been making ropes for over 150 years.
 They invented kernmantle ropes in 1953 which greatly reduced rope breakage.
-In 2006 Edelrid became part of the Vaude Group, and are predominanlty known for their climbing ropes, harnesses, karabiners and helmets.
+In 2006 Edelrid became part of the Vaude Group, and are predominantly known for their climbing ropes, harnesses, carabiners and helmets.

 Thus, it's perhaps no surprise that they are able to make a strong belt.
 But why is it so liked by Scramble, tree surgeons and climbers?

 By using a hook buckle design, Edelrid have bypassed the need for any moving or flexing parts.
-This means they can use a solid aluminium heavy duty buckle with a low profile which means the belt doesn't pinch or bite into you underneath a harness or belt system.
+This means they can use a solid aluminium heavy duty buckle with a low profile so the belt doesn't pinch or bite when under a harness or belt system.